 Coordinated School Health

-The CSH approach consists of eight major components.
-By definition, all Coordinated School Health Components work together to improve the lives of students and their families.
+The CSH approach consists of eight major components as you will see below.
+By definition, all Coordinated School Health Components work together to improve the lives of students, faculty, and their families.
 Although these components are listed separately, it is their composite that allows CSH to have significant impact.

 The eight components include: Health education, Health services, Counseling, Psychological and Social Services, Nutrition, Physical education/Physical activity, Staff wellness, Healthy school environment and Student/ Parent/Community involvement.